 Wed 23 Oct 2024 13:40 - 14:00 at San Gabriel - Formal Methods 1 Chair(s): Benjamin Delaware

-The Application Binary Interface (ABI) for a language specifies the interoperability rules for each of its target platforms, including properties such as data layout and calling conventions, such that compliance with the rules will ensure “safe” execution and perhaps provide certain guarantees about resource usage.
-These rules are relied upon by compilers for that language and others, libraries, and foreign-function interfaces.
-Unfortunately, ABIs are typically specified in prose and, while type systems for source languages have grown richer over time, ABIs have largely remained the same, lacking analogous advances in expressivity and safety guarantees.
+The Application Binary Interface (ABI) for a language defines the interoperability rules for its target platforms, including data layout and calling conventions, such that compliance with the rules ensures “safe” execution and perhaps certain resource usage guarantees.
+These rules are relied upon by compilers, libraries, and foreign-function interfaces.
+Unfortunately, ABIs are typically specified in prose, and while type systems for source languages have evolved, ABIs have comparatively stalled, lacking advancements in expressivity and safety.

-We outline a vision for richer, semantic ABIs that would facilitate safer interoperability and library integrations, supported by a methodology for formally specifying ABIs using realizability models.
-These semantic ABIs relate abstract, high-level types to unwieldy, but well-behaved, low-level code.
-We demonstrate the approach with a case study that formalizes the ABI of a functional source language in terms of a reference-counting implementation in a C-like target language.
-A significant contribution is our reference-counting realizability model which uses a novel extension to separation logic that captures how each reference owns a share to the reference-counted resource.
-To demonstrate the value of a semantic ABI as an analytical tool, we show how several different practically-motivated design decisions can be interpreted in the semantic ABI.
-Finally, we give the first formalization of a Swift-style ABI with library evolution.
+We propose a vision for richer, semantic ABIs to improve interoperability and library integration, supported by a methodology for formally specifying ABIs using realizability models.
+These semantic ABIs connect abstract, high-level types to unwieldy, but well-behaved, low-level code.
+We illustrate our approach with a case study formalizing the ABI of a functional source language in terms of a reference-counting implementation in a C-like target language.
+A key contribution supporting this case study is a graph-based model of separation logic that captures the ownership and accessibility of reference-counted resources using modalities inspired by hybrid logic.
+To highlight the flexibility of our methodology, we show how various design decisions can be interpreted into the semantic ABI.
+Finally, we provide the first formalization of library evolution, a distinguishing feature of Swift’s ABI.

 Wed 23 Oct